You want smart political talk without the meltdowns?

 She desperately needed help.

-Well, the America's Warrior Partnership stepped in, was able to get her placed in an apartment and basically helped save her life because of the great work of the AWP and their ability to provide basic services to our vets that are most in need.
+Well, the America's Warrior Partnership stepped in, was able to get her placed in an apartment, and basically helped save her life because of the great work of the AWP and their ability to provide basic services to our vets that are most in need.

-Now you can impact a veteran's life.
+Now, you can impact a veteran's life.

 Now, we've been telling you about Pure Talk.

-They use the same cell towers, same 5G network as the big carriers, ATT, Verizon T Mobile.
+They use the same cell towers, same 5G network as the big carriers, AT ⁇ T, Verizon T-Mobile.

-And the great thing is when you make the switch, you get the same exact service, you pay half the price, and you're also helping the America's Warrior Partnership just by signing up.
+You pay half the price, and you're also helping the America's Warrior Partnership just by signing up.

-And don't forget they've got you know $20 a month plans, unlimited talk and text and tons of 5G data.
+And don't forget, they've got, you know, $20 a month plans, unlimited talk and text and tons of 5G data.

 Anyway, just dial pound 250, say the keyword, save now, do it now.